Zce1112zslx/KID/README.md

 # KID
-code for "A Double-Graph Based Framework for Frame Semantic Parsing"
+Source code for "A Double-Graph Based Framework for Frame Semantic Parsing" @ NAACL 2022